-- Gastrointestinal disease (like bloat or irritable bowel syndrome): glyphosate destroys “good” bacteria, so it’s not surprising that dogs increasingly suffer from digestive issues.
+- Gastrointestinal disease: (like bloat or inflammatory bowel disease): glyphosate destroys “good” bacteria.
+So it’s not surprising that dogs increasingly suffer from digestive issues.
 It also compromises the “tight junctions” between cells in our gut – leaving the way open for leaky gut syndrome.

-Dogs are exposed to glyphosate just as much as we are … or more so, as they’re running around barefoot on glyphosate-contaminated soil and grass!
+Dogs get exposed to glyphosate just as much as you … maybe more so.
+Afterall, they’re running around barefoot on glyphosate-contaminated soil and grass!

 And unless you’re feeding your dog 100% organic food, he’s eating glyphosate in his meals!

 Most kibbles contain GMO ingredients like corn, soy and beets.
-Check out the foods that researchers Anthony Samsell and Stephanie Seneff analyzed.
-Every pet food they tested contained glyphosate.
+Check out the foods that researchers Anthony Samsel and Stephanie Seneff analyzed.
+Every can and dog food they tested contained glyphosate.